gilitz/Epic-Tree/README.md

 - **Executive overview** with total story points and work breakdown
 - **Progress visualization** with the interactive tree
-- **Risk awareness** with AI-identified potential issues
+- **Risk awareness** with planning tools for potential issues

-## 🎯 Killer Features That Attract Users
+## 🎯 Key Features That Attract Users

-1. **AI-Powered Intelligence**: No other Jira extension offers comprehensive AI epic analysis
+1. **Comprehensive Planning Tools**: Extensive epic breakdown and planning interface
-2. **One-Click Story Creation**: Transform AI suggestions into actual Jira stories instantly
+2. **Story Planning Interface**: Transform planning sessions into actual Jira stories
 3. **Visual Tree Representation**: See the entire epic structure at a glance
-4. **Smart Estimation**: AI provides Fibonacci-based estimates with reasoning
+4. **Smart Estimation Tools**: Fibonacci-based estimation with reasoning support
-5. **Risk Detection**: Identify blockers before they become problems
+5. **Risk Planning**: Identify blockers before they become problems

 ## Support